PiotrKruszynski/PiotrKruszynski/README.md

-# 👋 Hi, I’m @PiotrKruszynski
+👋 Hi there,

-Here is some stuff about me:
+I’m Piotr and here is some stuff about me:

 ---

-- 🔭 I’m currently working on My stable app
+- 🔭 I’m currently working on **todo_ai** in a functional paradigm with TDD
 - 🌱 I’m currently learning FastAPI, Pandas, Docker
 - 👯 I’m looking to collaborate on everything related to Python
 - 🤔 I’m looking for help with finding internship